Skip to content Skip to sidebar Skip to footer

 I know there are sins in my life of which I am not aware.
 After asking God to forgive my sins, I ask Him to reveal the other sins of which I am not aware, that I may repent of them also.
 In one of David’s Psalms David says to God, “Acquit me of hidden sins.”

-Jesus said that he came to heal sinners but not the righteous.
+Jesus said that He came to heal sinners but not the righteous.
 The Bible says that ‘none are righteous, not even one.’
 So, Jesus is really saying that he came to heal those who know they are sinners, and are aware of the sins in their lives.
-We must therefore never consider ourselves to be righteous.
-We must rather seek for those ‘hidden sins’ in our lives, so that we may repent of them.
+We should therefore never consider ourselves to be righteous.
+We should rather seek for those ‘hidden sins’ in our lives, so that we may repent of them.
 Jesus will then heal us.